 Decide on a convenient name for your Facebook Pixel and add your domain address to check it later on.

 Done?
 Press Continue.

 You will have 3 ways to install your Facebook Pixel:

 - Email Instruction to a developer: give the job to someone else!

-- Manually add pixel code to website: the classic way of doing it.
-You’ll get a code that you need to add on the header of each of your page.
+- Manually add pixel code to the website: the classic way of doing it.
+You’ll get a code that you need to add to the header of each of your pages.